Rococo Heaven: Sanssouci, Potsdam Germany.

 Frederick the Great, the infamous Prussian King is one of the most fascinating monarchs of all time.

-You don’t even need to read a book about him to know how great and colorful a person he is; you simply have to see his former summer palace which he called Sanssouci (literally, “without concerns”), in Potsdam (about an hour by train from Berlin) Germany.
+You don’t need to read a book about him to know how he used to live a fascinating and colourful life; you simply have to see his former summer palace which he called Sanssouci (literally, “without concerns”), in Potsdam.
+About an hour trip by train from Berlin, Germany.

-Rococo or Late Baroque is basically an artistic movement in the 18th century that is very expressive, sometimes extravagantly ornate and theatrical in nature.
+Rococo or Late Baroque is an artistic movement in the 18th century that is expressive, extravagantly ornate and theatrical in nature.
 Frederician Rococo was coined after the Prussian King’s great admiration for the movement and built Sanssouci which became a fine embodiment of this style.

 Gay or not, there is no question that King Frederick was Germany’s most talented and remarkable ruler whose life and work still inspires and influences modern society today.

 Styling Notes: Wool Hat by Stetson, Saint Laurent Sunglasses, Jacket by Frankie Morello (Milan), Pants from Seoul, Marni Shoes

 x War Julian x